xt9/DeepMobLearning/README.md

 ## Beta guidelines
 Grab the latest release and drop the jar in your mods folder, make sure you use some other mod for RF generation.
-Streaming testing of the mod is fine but please refrain from making any youtube content just yet.

 Use the Creative Model Learner if you want to level models quickly.

 ##### Feedback suggestions